EasyEyes/remote-calibrator/README.md

   // By default, right eye 3 times, then left eye 3 times
   repeatTesting: 3,
   decimalPlace: 2,
-  headline: '📏 Viewing Distance Calibration',
+  headline: "📏 Viewing Distance Calibration",
   description: "We'll measure your viewing distance.
-To do this, we'll perform a blind spot test. \nCover or close your left eye and focus on the black cross. \nPress <b>SPACE</b> when the red circle disappears. \nIf it doesn't disappear, you may have to move closer to the screen.", }
+To do this, we'll perform a blind spot test.
+Cover or close your left eye and focus on the black cross.
+Press <b>SPACE</b> when the red circle disappears.
+If it doesn't disappear, you may have to move closer to the screen.", }
 ```